Blobbackup/Blobbackup/website/source/_posts/the-4-digital-safety-commandments.md

 author: Bimba Shrestha
 date: 2022-02-06
 section: content
 description: Digital safety is not just a concern for businesses and governments.
 Anyone who cares about their data should take precautions to protect it.
 Thankfully, you don’t need to be a computer whiz to build some good digital habits.
+Keep these 4...
 ---

 Digital safety is not just a concern for businesses and governments.
 Anyone who cares about their data should take precautions to protect it.
 Thankfully, you don’t need to be a computer whiz to build some good digital habits.